-Clear, glowy, porcelain-like skin san dark spots is always the goal, right?
+Clear, glowy, doll-like skin san dark spots is always the goal, right?
 But like every other journey in life, you can't have a success story without jumping through a few hoops.
-Skin is a process, and sometimes dark spots feel impossible to avoid, so we tapped experts to fill us in on what they are and how to get rid of them.
+Good skin is a process, and sometimes dark spots feel impossible to avoid, so we tapped experts to fill us in on what exactly they are, and how to get rid of them.

 "Hyperpigmentation is a term used to describe areas of skin that have more pigmentation than intended by nature.
 These areas visibly contrast with the surrounding unaffected skin, leading to unevenness of color and/or tone" dermatologist Craig Kraffert, MD, explains.
-And there are a few different kinds of dark spots that are important to ID on your face before moving forward with products or procedures to banish them.
+And there are a few different kinds of dark spots that are important to ID on your face prior to moving forward with the products or procedures necessary to banish them.

 Vic Narurkar, MD, of Bay Area Laser Institute confirms.
 "Photodamage induced by chronic UV exposure can lead to the appearance of lentigos, often called sunspots, and a condition known as actinic bronzing where sun-exposed areas are darker and blotchy," says Narurkar.
 There's also melasma.
 "Melasma is a type of hyperpigmentation more common in women and often induced by birth control pills and pregnancy and exacerbated by both sun and heat," he explains.
 "Another type of hyperpigmentation is post-inflammatory hyperpigmentation or PIH.
 This is more common in darker skin tones.
 We see this after acne where dark spots are left after the acne lesions resolve and after any kind of trauma to the skin such as scars."